Anwar-3108/Interviews/Theory-and-Code/Dev/Backend/Theroy/Module1/d3/100-Questions-of-Node.md

 Node.js uses a single-threaded event loop because it simplifies handling asynchronous I/O.
 For CPU-intensive tasks, Node.js can use worker threads or external tools to delegate work to other cores while keeping the main thread free for handling incoming requests.

+---

+# (6) What is Synchronous Programming?

+Synchronous programming is a programming model where tasks are executed sequentially — one after another.
+In this model:

+- A task must complete before the next one starts.

+- The program execution flows in a blocking manner, meaning the program waits (or blocks) until the current task is done before proceeding to the next.

+# Key Characteristics of Synchronous Programming

+1. Sequential Execution: Each instruction runs in the order it appears in the code.

+2. Blocking Behavior: Tasks block the program's execution until they are finished.

+3. Predictable Flow: Easier to understand because the execution order is linear.

+# Advantages of Synchronous Programming

+1. Simplicity:

+ - Since tasks are executed in order, it’s easier to read, debug, and reason about the code.

+2. Order of Execution:

+ - The results of operations are immediately available after the function completes, without needing callbacks or promises.

+# Disadvantages of Synchronous Programming

+1. Blocking Nature:

+ - If one task is slow (e.g., reading a large file or querying a database), it will block the entire program from moving forward.

+2. Poor Scalability:

+ - In server-side programming, synchronous tasks can result in poor performance when handling multiple requests, as each request would wait for the previous one to complete.